aws-samples/serverless-game-for-observability/README.md

 2. change deploy account (default using aws cli configured account)

     ``` shell
-    # if you would like to set deploy region to Oregon
+    # if you would like to set deploy accounnt other than the aws cli default configured one
     export CDK_DEFAULT_ACCOUNT=12345
     ```